xaratustrah/e0018_e0203_scripts/README.md

 xx, yy, zz, center = data['arr_0'], data['arr_1'], data['arr_2']
 ```

-note that you can `flatten` arrays before use, or just make a `float()` cast if it is just a number.
+Note that you can `flatten` arrays before use, or just make a `float()` cast if it is just a number.